leewalton2014/Python/README.md

 Random backups for python scripts

 ## Projects in progress
-- Dijkstra's algorithm in python
-- Bubble and Quick sort in python
+- Spark SQL FOR BIG DATA
-- Big data inc hadoop and pyspark
+- Pandas for data analysis
-- Matlab stats (kinda python)
+- teaching scripts